Happy Hour

 Introducing Happy Hour

-After implementing the suggestions from the mid-fid prototypes, I moved the designs into hi-fi (hi-fidelity) before conducting another round of tests.
-In the end, there were a total of 3 design rounds and 3 user testing rounds.
+After implementing the suggestions from the mid-fid prototypes, I moved the designs into hi-fi (high fidelity) before conducting another round of tests.
+In the end, there were a total of three design rounds and three user testing rounds.
 Below are the final results!

 Onboarding

-A brief kick-start to curate content to what the user would like to see the most, offering a personalized experience.
-It was important to also give users a choice on how quick their onboarding should be with the option to skip.
+The opening screens begin with a one-time kickstart to personalize content to a user's liking.
+It was important to give way on how quick their onboarding should be with a skip option.
 If happiness is in dire need, it should be delivered stress-free!

 Exploring